Five lessons for students ready to apply for their first credit card

 “We really want to help students better understand how credit cards work,” says Betty Riess, spokeswoman for Bank of America, which offers a number of student credit cards.
 “Education reduces mistakes.
 That’s why we have a partnership with Khan Academy.
 It includes tools on topics like using credit wisely, how to build credit.”

 Some credit issuers even provide special incentives to student cardholders who excel in school.
-As of July 2017, for example, the Discover it® Student Cash Back and Discover it® Student chrome cards give students with GPAs of 3.0 or higher a $20 statement credit as part of Discover’s Good Grades Reward program.*
+As of July 2017, for example, the Discover it® Student Cash Back and Discover it® Student chrome cards give students with GPAs of 3.0 or higher a $20 statement credit (up to 5 years) as part of Discover’s Good Grades Reward program.*

 Lesson 2: How to qualify for a student card